Water & Heat

 Heat Infrastructure

-Clay ovens retain radiant heat and release it slowly for baking.
+Open hearths allow multiple vessels to be positioned over the same fire.
+Clay ovens accumulate radiant heat and release it slowly for baking.